aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::ForEach.md

 ## Potential Follow-up Features

-Features like supporting iterating over a key-valur pair or allowing Ref/Fn::GetAtt on the UniqueLoopName are out of scope for this RFC.
+Features like supporting iterating over a key-value pair, outputing a list instead of merging to an object or allowing Ref/Fn::GetAtt on the UniqueLoopName are out of scope for this RFC.

 The GitHub issue below contains potential follow-up features, where based on customer demand, CloudFormation will create separate RFC’s for those customer pain-points: